Aromatherapy

 Special Safety Considerations

-• Use of home oil diffusers is discouraged
+• Use of home essential oils and diffusers are discouraged

 • Avoid direct contact of essential oils near or in the eyes